Analysis | Trae Young silences the Garden as newcomers shine in NBA playoff openers

 Rises in arena capacities and defensive intensity felt like a big step toward pre-pandemic normalcy.
 But the first 48 hours of playoff basketball made it clear that there are several new faces to account for as the league gets back to business.

 Look no further than Atlanta Hawks guard Trae Young, who spoiled the party at Madison Square Garden by drilling a floater for a 107-105 victory over the New York Knicks.
 The 22-year-old Young, making his playoff debut in his third season, brought his finger to his lips to silence the crowd after enduring profane chants throughout the night.
-The Knicks’ supporters, of course, were especially rowdy with their franchise in the playoffs for the first time since 2013.
+Knicks supporters, of course, were especially rowdy with their franchise in the playoffs for the first time since 2013.

 “If they hate me that much, I’m obviously doing something right,” said Young, who finished with a game-high 32 points, 10 assists and seven rebounds.
 “At the end of the day, fans can only talk.
 They can’t guard me.
 I know the history of players coming in [to Madison Square Garden] and being hated.
 I take that as a compliment.”